josephkirk/EmotionEngine/README.md

 ## Blueprint Usage

-The plugin provides Blueprint-friendly functions to work with emotion states:
+The plugin provides Blueprint-friendly components and functions:

-1. Create an Emotion State variable in your character or AI controller
+### Using EmotionComponent in Blueprints

+1. Add the EmotionComponent to any actor through the Components panel
-2. Use the AddCoreEmotionTag, SetIntensity, and RemoveCoreEmotionTag functions to manage emotions
+2. Use the AddCoreEmotion, SetEmotionIntensity, and RemoveCoreEmotion functions to manage emotions
-3. Get emotion intensities with GetIntensity
+3. Get emotion intensities with GetEmotionIntensity
+4. Bind to the OnEmotionChanged event to react to emotion changes
+5. Use the GetDominantEmotion function to find the strongest emotion

+### Using EmotionSubsystem in Blueprints

+1. Get the EmotionSubsystem from the current world
+2. Use FindComponentsWithEmotionTag to find actors with specific emotions
+3. Use FindClosestComponentWithEmotionTag for proximity-based emotion queries
+4. Use FindComponentsWithEmotionTagInRadius for area-based emotion queries
+5. Use GetComponentsSortedByEmotionIntensity to sort actors by emotion strength

+### Emotion-Driven AI

-4. Use emotion tags to drive behavior in AI behavior trees or animation blueprints
+1. Use emotion tags and intensities to drive behavior in AI behavior trees
+2. Create emotion-based conditions for AI decision making
+3. Trigger animations based on emotional states
+4. Implement emotional contagion between NPCs using the subsystem

 ## License